 *The Discovery Program is currently close to capacity for the 2016-2017 school year.
 If you wish to be put in the waiting pool, please proceed with the admissions process by submitting the documents listed on the checklist.
-Please contact Pam Szydlowski if you have further questions.
+Please contact Pam Crump if you have further questions.

 The year-round education and development of children with autism is a distinctive of the LCS campus that is significantly impacting lives on a daily basis.